freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 If you get errors while installing the dependencies, please make sure that you are not in a restricted network or your firewall settings do not prevent you from accessing resources.

 The first time setup can take a while depending on your network bandwidth.
-Be patient, and if you are still stuck we recommed using GitPod instead of an offline setup.
+Be patient, and if you are still stuck we recommend using GitPod instead of an offline setup.

 ## Getting Help

 If you are stuck and need help, feel free to ask questions on the ['Contributors' category on our forum](https://forum.freecodecamp.org/c/contributors) or [the contributors chat room](https://chat.freecodecamp.org/contributors).

 There might be an error in the console of your browser or in Bash / Terminal / Command Line that will help identify the problem.
 Provide this error message in your problem description so others can more easily identify the issue and help you find a resolution.